badripatro/PQG/README.md

 ##### Metric

 To Evaluate Question paraphrase, you need to download the [evaluation tool](https://github.com/tylin/coco-caption).
 To evaluate Questio Pair , you can use script `myeval.py` under `coco-caption/` folder.
-If you need to evaluate based on Bleu,Meteor, Rouge and Cider score .
-Follow All the instruction from this link [here](https://github.com/tylin/coco-caption)
+If you need to evaluate based on Bleu, Meteor, Rouge and CiDER scores, follow All the instruction from this link [here](https://github.com/tylin/coco-caption).
+You also need to download this [zip file](https://github.com/tylin/coco-caption/raw/master/pycocoevalcap/meteor/data/paraphrase-en.gz) and create a `data` directory in the `meteor` folder of `pycoevalcap` and put this downloaded file there.

 ##### For calculating the TER score